Home / Editor's Pick /

 Today marks the summer solstice

-It’s officially summer – astronomically speaking.
-The northern hemisphere has moved into the bright and warm season of summer today while the southern hemisphere has shifted into winter.
+Tonight marks the official start of summer – astronomically speaking.
+The northern hemisphere has moved into the bright and warm summer season today, while the southern hemisphere has shifted into winter.

-The summer solstice took place at 5:13 a.m.
-EDT and is known as the point in which the sun has reached its maximum declination with respect to our home planet, Earth.
-In other words, today will officially have the longest amount of daylight in the northern hemisphere with the opposite happening in the southern.
+The summer solstice occurs at 10:42 p.m.
+EDT and is when the sun has reached its maximum declination with respect to our home planet, Earth.
+In other words, today will officially have the longest amount of daylight in the northern hemisphere, with the opposite happening in the southern hemisphere.

-The northern hemisphere is tilted towards the Sun this time of year, so the Arctic Circle receives the most amount of daylight during summer.
+The northern hemisphere is tilted towards the Sun this time of year, so the Arctic Circle receives the most daylight during summer.
 The Sun never sets!
-Check out the time-lapse below showing the consistent sunlight– called the Midnight Sun.
+Check out the time lapse below, which shows the consistent sunlight called the Midnight Sun.

 Recommended external content from YouTube